dargaCode/Thwartski-Tf2-Hud/thwartski_hud/Install Files/_Thwartski Hud/Thwartski Hud - README.txt

 Youtube: 						http://www.youtube.com/user/ThwartskiTF2

 //-------------------------------------------------------------------
-//						  HOW TO INSTALL
+//						ABOUT THWARTSKI HUD
 //-------------------------------------------------------------------

-1. Find your Team Fortress 2 folder.
-It will be something like:
-	C:\Program Files (x86)\Steam\steamapps\[YOURNAME]\team fortress 2\

-2. Copy \TF\ from this folder into your \TEAM FORTRESS 2\ folder.
-	When prompted, Merge all folders, and Copy and Replace all files.

-3. Have fun!

-[For more customization options, see thwwartski_hud_FAQ.txt]
+Thwartski Hud is for advanced players of TF2 who want their ui to be simpler and more efficient, while remaining as attractive and user-friendly as possible.

+Thwartski Hud places extreme emphasis on important tactical information, minimizes strategic information to where it's not so obtrusive, and generally removes explanatory or decorative elements entirely.

+Thwartski Hud uses no custom art assets and is 100% compatible with sv_pure 2.

 //-------------------------------------------------------------------
 //						  	 THANK YOU
 //-------------------------------------------------------------------

-Thanks to Tobias Funke, AndyJ, Saberreap, OpticBarrel, Snakeyface, T-Triple-8, Baka-Baka, Kit, Dooman, and Archer for feedback so far.
+Thanks to Miles Kay, Tobias Funke, AndyJ, Saberreap, OpticBarrel, Snakeyface, T-Triple-8, Baka-Baka, Kit, Dooman, and Archer for feedback so far.

 Thanks to the authors of the following huds, some of which I used as